Abhishek-Birada/javascript/README.md

 let ans = (a,b) => (a+b)  // implicit return , no need to write return if the code is in ()

 Note : But hoisting is not possible with arrow function, it will generate an error.
+	   Arrow function does not arguments object.
-	   Arrow function does not have it's own this, arguments object etc.
+	   Arrow functions does not have their own this, they inherit this from the outer scope or surroundings.

 Method shorthand :